marlycormar/imagemap/README.md

 [![DOI](https://zenodo.org/badge/115049747.svg)](https://zenodo.org/badge/latestdoi/115049747)

 This REDCap module replaces an input, radio, or checkbox field with an image that users can interact with to select one or more options.
 Specific applications include a body map (with over 70 body regions), a smile scale from 1-7 with facial expressions, three representations of teeth and teeth surfaces, among others.
 See below for a complete list of current imagemaps.
-Future versions will allow admins and users to add additional maps via the module configuration.
 The module is tied to questions via the `@IMAGEMAP` action tag and the name of one of the pre-defined image maps.  e.g. `@IMAGEMAP=PAINMAP_FEMALE`.

 ## Prerequisites